 About half of Americans aren’t saving enough money to help cushion the blow of an emergency – let alone to make sure they’ll have a comfortable retirement.

-Los Angeles bankruptcy lawyers know this is according to a recent survey conducted by the American Savings Education Council and the Consumer Federation of America.
+Woodland Hills bankruptcy lawyers know this is according to a recent survey conducted by the American Savings Education Council and the Consumer Federation of America.

 We’re talking about a massive number of people nearing retirement who aren’t going to have enough to cover even the most basic needs.
 We’re not talking cutting out the cruise ship vacations – we’re talking an inability to cover health care costs‚ housing costs and things like food and gas.